Personal Injury FAQs

 Florida limits punitive damages in personal injury lawsuits to $500,000 or three times the compensatory damages.
-The Tampa injury lawyer you consult should provide you with a realistic idea of the value of your claim, both in settlement and at trial.
+The lawyer you consult should provide you with a realistic idea of the value of your claim, both in settlement and at trial.

 Will I Receive Pain and Suffering Compensation?